 - Clean living room and dining room.
 (Dust, return toys to basement, sweep, and mop.)

 - Put away all laundry.

 # 3. Have Your Kids Clean Their Rooms

 If you’re cleaning your kids’ rooms and they’re over the age of 7 – stop.
 Instead, set a timer and tell them they have X number of minutes to clean their room.
 Doing this makes cleaning sort of a challenge for them, and putting a short number (10-20 minutes, depending on the level of dirty) prevents a bunch of whining about how long it’s going to take!

 # 4. Make a Simple Meal Plan

-All of my daughters are enrolled in gymnastics and my oldest also does All-Star Cheer.
+All of my daughters are enrolled in gymnastics, and my oldest also does All-Star Cheer.
 That means some sort of practice almost every darn day.
-Some days (especially Monday) all I do is drive back and forth and watch gymnastic practice.
-On Mondays, Wednesdays and Fridays we have to eat supper directly after school before all the practices begin.
+Some days (especially Monday), all I do is drive back and forth and watch gymnastic practice.
+On Mondays, Wednesdays, and Fridays, we have to eat supper directly after school before the practices begin.
 This is why meal planning has become essential for me!

 On those early practice days, I like to do easy meals or casseroles.
 Things like: